ethanlq/SCMA-codebook/README.md

 # SCMA-codebook
-this projected contains all designed codebooks by the author as well as the codebooks collected in the existing works
+This projected contains all designed codebooks by the author, as well as the codebooks collected in the existing works

-CB_autoencoder comtains our learned codebook in the paper ''A Novel Multi-Task Learning Empowered Codebook Design for Downlink SCMA Networks''
+1. CB_autoencoder contains our learned codebook in the paper ''A Novel Multi-Task Learning Empowered Codebook Design for Downlink SCMA Networks''

-Low-projected codebook contains our current works of SCMA codebook design with low-complexity of decoding
+2. Low-projected codebook contains our current work  of SCMA codebook design with low-complexity of decoding, i.e., "A Design of Low-Projection SCMA Codebooks for
+Downlink Satellite Internet of Things".

-CODEBOOK-COLLECTIONS  is the codebook set of existing works
+3. CODEBOOK-COLLECTIONS  is the codebook set of existing works.

+4. NC-SCMA: The designed codebook for " An novel non-coherent SCMA xxxx"

+5. SSD-SCMA: